Integration Testing: Overview on How to Perform, its Types, and Tools

 Integration testing can be rather challenging, and QA experts may face some difficulties:

-Integration testing management can be significantly complicated now and then by issues connected with platforms, databases, environments, and so on and so forth;
+Integration testing management can be significantly complicated now and then by issues connected with platforms, databases, environments, etc.;

 Considerable testing efforts are needed to integrate systems built by different development teams;